Are you ready to discover your college program?

-Earning an accounting degree can open the door to many career opportunities in finance.
-The ability to efficiently analyze and decipher data enables accounting graduates to work in numerous monetary roles.
+Earning an accounting degree can open the door to many career opportunities in the field.
+In an accounting program, you learn how to analyze and decipher data, helping you pursue business and accounting roles after graduation.

-Enrollees in public accounting courses learn the analytical skills needed to efficiently manage money, report finances, and implement the latest practices.
-These professionals play a significant role in organizing the finances of individuals and businesses.
+In public accounting courses, you learn the analytical skills to efficiently manage money, report finances, and implement the latest practices.
+Public accountants play a significant role in organizing the finances of individuals and businesses.
 The Bureau of Labor Statistics (BLS) forecasts a 6% growth rate in accountant and auditor jobs from 2018 to 2028, higher than the projected growth rate for all occupations (5%).

-This page will delve into how a public accounting degree can help facilitate success in various financial industries.
+Explore how a public accounting degree can help you pursue careers in various financial industries.

 WHAT IS A PUBLIC ACCOUNTING CONCENTRATION?

-Before enrolling in a public accounting program, degree-seekers should first explore the field of public accounting and the skills needed in the industry.
-The profession has many uses in the financial trade, but the three most common services include auditing finances, preparing tax documents, and offering financial consulting.
+Before enrolling in a public accounting program, you should first explore the public accounting field and the skills you need in the industry.
+The three most common tasks in the profession include auditing finances, preparing tax documents, and offering financial consulting.

 The BLS projects employment for accountants and auditors to grow by more than 90,000 jobs from 2018 to 2028, a 6% increase.

-A public accounting degree offers learners in-depth study into the daily tasks of a public accountant.
+In a public accounting degree program, you study general accounting principles, tax laws, and the daily tasks of a public accountant.
 These include analyzing financial data, compiling accounting information, and ensuring the accuracy of transactions.

 According to the BLS, you typically need at least a bachelor's degree in accounting or a related field to work as an accountant.
-Completing a public accounting concentration at this level can help graduates prepare for a career as a certified public accountant (CPA), a credential that generally also requires passing an exam and a certain amount of work experience.
+Completing a public accounting concentration at this level can help you prepare for a career as a certified public accountant (CPA), a credential that also requires you to pass an exam and complete a certain amount of work experience.

 Continue reading for more information on educational paths to public accounting jobs.

 A bachelor's in public accounting usually involves similar courses as a general accounting degree.
-However, a public accounting curriculum delves into theory and practice of the subfield to provide learners with a comprehensive understanding of its real-world applications.
+However, a public accounting curriculum delves into the theory and practice of the subfield to provide you with a comprehensive understanding of its real-world applications.